some-natalie/some-natalie/_recipes/sweet-pickles.md

 - I haven't tried this one, but it's the handwritten and well-worn index card.

-This just doesn't look like an appropriate recipe for canning to st'ore at room temperature to me.
+This doesn't look like an appropriate recipe for canning to store at room temperature.
 Consult your [local extension service](https://www.nifa.usda.gov/about-nifa/how-we-work/extension) for harvest preservation advice.
 {: .notice--danger}